AndrewRadev/blog/_posts/2013-10-20-the-back-to-school-idea.markdown

   knowledge we'd gained from the start of the semester.
 It was like watching the exciting reveal to a detective story.

-The best part about presentations is that it's not even hard to make useful slides.
+The best thing about presentations is that it's not even hard to make useful slides.
 Note that I don't say "great" or even "good", just "useful".
 You don't have to weave a complex tale with eye-catching illustrations and hilarious jokes to make a set of useful slides.
 There are a few simple rules I can think